Multi-agent blind quantum computation without universal cluster states: Acknowledgement

 \section{Acknowledgement}

-We thank Miriam~Backens for providing the proof of theorem \ref{fig:double_extension} and \ref{fig:appendage_extension} from her unpublished work.
+We thank Miriam~Backens for providing the proof of theorem \ref{fig:double_extension} and \ref{fig:appendage_extension} from her work before publication.
 We thank John van de Wetering for reviewing this work and providing constructive comments.
-We thank Niel~de~Beaudrap, Quanlong~Wang, Xiao~Yuan, Brian~Vlastakis, and Peter~Leek for insightful discussions.
+We thank Anne Broadbent, Lia~Yeh, Niel~de~Beaudrap, Quanlong~Wang, Xiao~Yuan, Brian~Vlastakis, and Peter~Leek for insightful discussions.
 We acknowledge the usage of the PyZX package~\cite{Kissinger2019PyZX:Reasoning} and the TikZiT tool.